 According to U.S. News & World Report, the University of Pennsylvania has produced the most CEOs on this list among Ivy League schools, with four graduates leading top 500 companies.

 This prestigious school is ranked among the nation’s top ten by sources like US News and World Report, and The Princeton Review includes it in their list of Dream Colleges.

 The University of Pennsylvania offers a communications degree that gives students a deep theoretical understanding of communications.
-The program encompasses topics like media institutions, cultural influences in communication, and the role of social, economic, and political contexts.
+The communication program encompasses topics like media institutions, cultural influences in communication, and the role of social, economic, mass communication, and political contexts.
 The degree is awarded through the College of Arts and Sciences but the curriculum is administered by the university’s prestigious Annenberg School for Communication, which is well-known for its doctoral research and scholarship.